victorakaps/Amazon-Flipkart-Price-Drop-Alert/README.md

 #### TO DO

-  [ ] Connect it to db, mongoose probably.
-  [ ] impprove bot interaction and functioning.
+  Connect it to db, mongoose probably, impprove bot interaction and functioning.

 #### Contributing